MauroMontan/file-uploader/README.md

 ## Try it

+Use the Deta button to deploy the application in your deta environment.

-> see  Endpoint section to try it.
+> See Endpoint section to try it.

 [![Deploy](https://button.deta.dev/1/svg)](https://go.deta.dev/deploy?repo=https://github.com/MauroMontan/file-uploader)

 ### Run Project locally

-- you need to create a .env file with the following:
+You need to create a .env file with the following:

   ```
   LOCALPORT=3030 # Put your preferred port